For acquisition · serious inquiries

 SEO architecture

-Programmatic URL design (/word/, /synonyms/, /antonyms/, /better-word-for/, /words-for/), full structured data (DefinedTerm, BreadcrumbList, Article, WebSite + SearchAction), open-graph metadata, canonical URLs, sitemap.xml, robots.txt.
+Programmatic URL design (/word/, /synonyms/, /antonyms/, /better-word-for/, /words-for/), full structured data (DefinedTerm, BreadcrumbList, Article, WebSite + SearchAction), open-graph metadata, canonical URLs, sitemap.xml, robots.txt, llms.txt.

 Build pipeline